NuScale Power: Carbon Free Power Project, Idaho

+Other deployment history

 In March 2012, NuScale signed an agreement with DOE that allowed NuScale and two partners to build and operate a NuScale-based nuclear power plant at a Savannah River site in South Carolina.
 The following month, Energy Northwest said it had no immediate plans to construct a nuclear power plant, but had evaluated all the available SMR technologies and identified NuScale as the best available option.

 In July 2013, NuScale announced an effort to demonstrate NuScale reactors in the western United States, called Program WIN (Western Initiative for Nuclear), with plans to build the first NuScale-based power plant there by 2024.
-In November 2014, NuScale announced it was building what it expected to be the first US SMR in Idaho.
-The plant is for CFPP with UAMPS.
-The company submitted designs to the NRC in January 2017.
-In 2020, DOE approved a $1.355 billion cost-share award.
-In July 2021, the proposal downsized to 6 reactors, and the expected electricity price increased to $58/MWh.

 In January 2018, the NRC agreed that the passive safety features allow NuScale's SMR design to operate safely without back-up power.

 In August 2020, the NRC issued a final safety evaluation report, certifying the design as having met safety requirements.

 In November 2021, NuScale announced its intent to build with Nuclearelectrica its first reactors in Romania by 2028.

 In February 2022, NuScale and mining conglomerate KGHM announced a contract to construct an SMR in Poland by 2029.
-In April, Doosan Enerbility contracted to begin manufacturing Power Module components.
-Doosan Enerbility expected to reach full-scale production at their plant in Changwon, South Korea, in the second half of 2023.

-In May 2022, NuScale completed a merger with the special-purpose acquisition company (SPAC), Spring Valley Acquisition Corp, raising $380M.

-On 28 July 2022 the NRC announced it would certify NuScale's small modular reactor.
+In April 2023, an application for a decision-in-principle to permit the project was submitted to the Polish government.

-On 28 December 2022 Romanian company RoPower Nuclear contracted for Front-End Engineering and Design.
+On 28 December 2022, Romanian company RoPower Nuclear contracted for Front-End Engineering and Design.
 The location is expected to be Doicesti.
 RoPower is a joint venture between Nuclearelectrica and Nove Power & Gas.

-In January 2023, CFPP approved a new Budget and Plan of Finance, establishing a target price of $89/MWh (¢8.9/kWh) after an estimated $30/MWh generation subsidy from the 2022 Inflation Reduction Act.

-In January 2023, the NRC certified NuScale's design for use in the US.